 Post and Engage with Your Audience Regularly

-While posting to Google My Business may not garner the same amount of user activity as a LinkedIn post, it’s certainly not a waste of time.
-Staying active will indicate to Google that your account is a live one.
+While posting to your Google Business Profile may not garner the same amount of user activity as a LinkedIn post, it’s certainly not a waste of time.
+Staying active will indicate to Google that your account is live.
 Furthermore, there’s no telling how many searchers will consume your content, even if they don’t interact with it.

 Consider using a content calendar to help ensure that you stay organized and consistent.
 Including relevant hashtags can also increase engagement with your followers.